maxprofs-llc/SalemCash/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start bitcoind` and to enable for system startup run `systemctl enable SalemCashd`
+To test, run `systemctl start Salemcashd` and to enable for system startup run `systemctl enable SalemCashd`

 NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.